Professionalise leadership in the health care industry

 Course Structure and Content

-Year 2: During their specialisation year, MBA HCL students attend one on-campus block at the beginning of the year, followed by Blended Learning classes on Tuesdays (16:00 – 20:20) and one on-campus electives block towards the end of the year.
+- Year 2: During their specialisation year (Year 2), MBA HCL students attend one on-campus block (10 days) at the beginning of the year, followed by blended learning classes one evening a week (16:00 – 20:20) and one on-campus electives block towards the end of the year.